atacansuder/obsidian-furigana-generator/README.md

 # Obsidian Furigana Generator

 Obsidian Furigana Generator is a plugin for [Obsidian](https://obsidian.md) that generates furigana for Japanese texts.
+The plugin includes logic and dictionary files necessary for furigana generation.

+## Features

+-   **Automatic Furigana Generation**: Add furigana to selected Japanese text or an entire note with a single command.
+-   **Filtering**:
+    -   **JLPT Levels**: Exclude kanji from specific JLPT levels (N1-N5) that you already know.
+    -   **Custom Exclusion List**: Create a personal list of words to be ignored during furigana generation.
+-   **Granular Control**: Set the scope to add furigana to every word occurrence, or only the first time a word appears in a sentence, paragraph, or the entire text.
+-   **Easy Workflow**: Access commands through the Command Palette or the right-click context menu.
+-   **Safe Processing**: Skips headings, links, code blocks, and existing furigana to prevent formatting issues in your notes.

 ## Installation